Measurement of differential $t$-channel single top (anti)quark production cross-sections at 13 TeV with the ATLAS detector: Binning and convergence of unfolding

 The migration matrices and efficiencies used for the unfolding are determined with the nominal signal samples.
 The binning of the distributions is optimised according to several criteria.
 The statistical uncertainty in the data yields is kept at a moderate level, i.e. below 10\%, and the bin width is kept above the detector resolution.
 The migration of events to off-diagonal bins is kept sufficiently low, i.e. below 50\%, to ensure the stability of the unfolding procedure.
 The bin edges are synchronised between both signal regions to allow for the measurement of the cross-section ratio.

 The obtained migration matrices are shown in the Appendix in \Fig{\ref{fig:MMs}}.
-In both of the signal regions, a few data events are measured with $\pTtortbarreco > \SI{500}{\gev}$.
+In both of the signal regions, a few data events, 7 in the $\ell^+$ SR and 8 in the $\ell^-$ SR, are measured with $\pTtortbarreco > \SI{500}{\gev}$.
 The upper edge of the \pTtortbarreco distributions is not raised to incorporate all measured events because the differential cross-sections are normalised to the bin width.
 Instead, a shadow bin with an upper edge of $\SI{2000}{\gev}$ is added to account for migration effects.
 The cross-section is not measured in the shadow bin and it is therefore not shown in the following.

 The unfolding procedure is regularised through the number of iterations.
 The parton-level prediction for a given distribution is used as a biased prior and in each iteration replaced by the result of the previous iteration.
 This procedure reduces the bias, i.e. the difference between the prediction and the true distribution, but leads to statistical fluctuations if too many iterations are performed.
 The number of iterations used for unfolding is optimised by minimising the statistical correlation between the bins of the unfolded distributions.
 For all distributions in all SRs, four iterations are chosen.